 Bulk-fix via Matrixify for catalogs over 100 SKUs; admin bulk editor for smaller.

-- Open Settings > Sales Channels in admin.
+- Open Sales channels, Agentic in admin (

-Shopify automatically connects your catalog to the Universal Commerce Protocol (UCP) endpoint.
-For the 3-layer mechanic behind how agents query UCP, Shop Pay, and your catalog data, see how Shopify agentic storefronts actually work.
+Shopify provisions your catalog to the Universal Commerce Protocol (UCP) endpoint automatically, the open standard it co-developed for agent checkout.
+For the mechanic behind how agents query UCP and your catalog data, see how Shopify agentic storefronts actually work.

 Step 6: Verify the channel is active

-Return to Settings > Sales Channels.
-Agentic Storefronts should show with a green Active status and a connected catalog count.
-Click into the channel for the activity dashboard.
+In Sales channels, Agentic, the channel should read Active with a connected catalog count.
+Click into it for the activity dashboard.

-Three verification points: channel status reads “Active” (not “Pending”), catalog count matches your active product count, Activity tab shows zero blocking action items.
+Three checks: status reads Active, the catalog count matches your active product count, and the Activity tab shows zero blocking action items (incomplete policies and Catalog-ineligible products are the usual flags).

 Step 7: Test with an AI shopping agent